Things to do in London

 Balcony seats at the Theatre Royal Drury Lane are usually very cheap and may be great value for money.
 The front centre of this section has an unobstructed view of the stage, although the stage may feel far off.

-What is the Stalls section in the Theatre Royal Drury Lane seating plan?
+What is the stalls section in the Theatre Royal Drury Lane seating plan?

 The Stalls section is right in front of the stage so it has a great view.
 Although the front few rows may have to look up a little to get a good view of the stage, the middle centre of this section has excellent clarity.
 This provides a completely immersive experience.

-What is the Circle in Theatre Royal Drury Lane seating plan?
+What is the circle in Theatre Royal Drury Lane seating plan?

 There are 2 circles at the Theatre Royal Drury Lane — the Royal Circle and the Grand Circle.
 Obstructions in front of the Royal Circle are minimal, therefore these are prized seats.
 The Grand circle is a little distant from the stage but the steep rake improves sight lines.